SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 In `GreetingSqlService.java`, implement `public GreetingSqlService()` constructor.

 **Requirements:**
-1. Inject the autoconfigured `JdbcTemplate` Spring bean that gets created at runtime and instantiate the super class constructor
+1. DI the autoconfigured `JdbcTemplate` bean and instantiate the super class constructor
 2. Add a new class variable `sqlTableName` that's expected to be input when calling the `GreetingSqlService` constructor

 #